Learning Discretized Neural Networks under Ricci Flow: Ricci Flow Discretized Neural Networks

-where $\operatorname{mat}(*)$ is the reverse operator of $\operatorname{vec}(*)$, which turns the column vector back into a matrix.
-Consequently, under the constraints of the discrete Ricci flow, each back-propagation of RF-DNNs will alleviate the gradient mismatch problem.
-The overall process is shown in Algorithm~\ref{alg}.
+By imposing constraints on the discrete Ricci Flow in layer-by-layer LNE manifold, we can effectively address the problem of gradient mismatch.
+Given that the background is the LNE manifold, we can construct the satisfied gradient based on Equation~(\ref{match}).
+Note that, at this point, the metric becomes time-dependent under the Ricci flow, i.e., $g_{\boldsymbol{w}}(t)$.
+And we obtain the gradient under the discrete Ricci flow as follows:

+The overall process is shown in Algorithm~\ref{alg2}.
+Compared with Algorithm~\ref{alg1}, we have introduced Line 7 and Line 15.
+In Line 7, the regularization term is calculated to ensure the existence of the solution for the discrete Ricci flow.
+On the other hand, in Line 15, the gradient is computed in the LNE manifold under the discrete Ricci flow.
+This is in contrast to Algorithm~\ref{alg1}, which only calculates the gradient in the LNE manifold with perturbations.
+Applying the Ricci flow indicates that the LNE manifold at this point is dynamic and anti-perturbative.

-{\bf Remark:} In addition to using the discretized weight and activation, DNNs need to save the non-discretized weight and activation for gradient update.
-Note that the gradient of a DNN is non-discretized.
+\begin{remark} In addition to using discretized weights and activations, DNNs need to store non-discretized weights and activations for gradient updates.
+It is important to note that the gradients of a DNN are non-discretized. \end{remark}